Literature loves a misfit. These books explore themes of isolation, alienation and not fitting in.

 Ira Levin (1972)

 When Joanna Eberhart moves to Stepford with her husband and kids, she quickly discovers she’s not like the other wives.
 She’s a photographer and feminist; they’re all flawless, dedicated housewives – and all they care about is keeping house while their husbands attend the local Men’s Association.
 At first the isolation bothers Joanna.
-Then she realises there’s something disturbing about the way women who come to Stepford transform overnight into smiling, empty-headed housekeepers.
+Then she realises there’s something disturbing about the way women in Stepford turn into smiling, empty-headed housekeepers almost overnight.
 Is Joanna next?

 4. The Talented Mr Ripley

 Patricia Highsmith (1955)

 Like the ultra-millennial heroine of Convenience Store Woman, Tom Ripley is a man who only pretends to fit in.
 Like Keiko, Ripley also does this through mimicry – although in his case it’s to an extreme, disturbing end: he murders his friend, then pretends to be him.
 Ripley doesn’t do this to be liked by others, but because (like Keiko) he knows people stop interfering when they think you’re just like them.

 5. Goodbye to Berlin

 Christopher Isherwood (1939)

-Not all misfits try to fit in: the narrator/author of Goodbye to Berlin uses his alienation to observe others with great accuracy.
+Not all misfits are bothered about fitting in: the narrator of Goodbye to Berlin uses his alienation to observe others with great accuracy.
 The result is a book composed of portraits of con artists, bohemians and others trying to make a living even as pre-war Berlin decays around them.

 6. The Member of the Wedding

 Carson McCullers (1946)

 12-year-old tomboy Frankie Addams has no friends, and claims not to care about it.
 Instead, she obsesses over her brother’s wedding, seeing in it a chance to be part of something, and to reinvent herself.
 McCullers’ bittersweet coming-of-age tale remains a timeless depiction of the terrors of growing up.

 7. Good Morning, Midnight